 Port Group ID Trunk Type

-1 Trunk 1 802.3ad LACP ^
+1 Trunk 1 802.3ad LACP •

 2 Trunk 1 802.3ad LACP

 3 Trunk 1 802.3ad LACP

 4 None Static

 5 None Static

 6 None Static

 7 None Static

 8 None Static

 9 None Static

 10 None Static •

-Note: The port parameters of the trunk members should be the same
+Note: The port parameters of the trunk members should be the same.

-Trunk Size: The switch can support up to 5 trunk groups.
+Trunk Size: The switch can support up to 8 trunk groups.
 Each trunk group can support up to 8 member ports.
-Since the member ports should use same speed/duplex, max groups for 100M ports would be 7, and 3 for gigabit ports.
+Since the member ports should use same speed/duplex, the maximum trunk size is decided by the port volume.

 Group ID: Group ID is the ID for the port trunking group.
 Ports with same group ID are in the same group.
+Click None, you can select the Trunk ID from Trunk 1 to Trunk 8.

-Type: Static and 802.3ad LACP.
+Trunk Type: Static and 802.3ad LACP.
 Each Trunk Group can only support Static or 802.3ad LACP.
 Choose the type you need here.
+The not active port can't be setup here.